 Mom-Tested Ways to Master Sack Lunch

-For many of us, school will start again in just a short while.
+For many of us, school has already started, or will start again in just a short while.
 And between the buying of new crayons, markers, backpacks, and clothes, we will also have to start thinking about SCHOOL LUNCH.

 School lunch seems so easy, in theory.
 But it is a tricky, tricky meal.
 Eat at school?
 Eat a sack lunch?
 Pick the right things and the kiddos clean their plate.
 Pick wrong and half the lunch ends up in the trash.
 The worst part?
 You have no way of knowing for sure what is going on, because you have to to rely on what your kiddos are telling you.